Padbol

-Padbol is a fusion sport created in La Plata, Argentina in 2008, combining elements of football (soccer), tennis, volleyball, and squash.
+Padbol is a fusion sport created in La Plata, Argentina in 2008, combining elements of football, tennis, volleyball, and squash.

 It is currently played in Argentina, Australia, Austria, Belgium, Denmark, France, Iran, Israel, Italy, Mexico, Panama, Portugal, Romania, Spain, Sweden, Switzerland, United States and Uruguay.

 History

 Padbol was created in 2008 by Gustavo Miguens in La Plata, Argentina.
 The first courts were built in 2011 in Argentina, in cities including Rojas, Punta Alta, and Buenos Aires.
 Courts were then added in Spain, Uruguay and Italy, and more recently in Portugal, Sweden, Mexico, Romania, and the United States.
 Australia, Bolivia, Iran, and France are the newest countries to adopt the sport.

-In 2013 the first Padbol World Cup was held in La Plata.
+In 2013, the first Padbol World Cup was held in La Plata.
 The champions were the Spanish pair, Ocaña and Palacios.
-In 2014 the second World Cup was held in Alicante, Spain.
+In 2014, the second World Cup was held in Alicante, Spain.
 The champions were the Spanish pair Ramón and Hernández.
 The third World Cup took place at Punta del Este, Uruguay, in 2016.